Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

-The results for disordered rings discussed so far have been obtained for a specific disorder strength, namely $W=1$.
+disorder strength, namely $W=1$.
 To verify the consistency of our findings, we now examine two additional disorder strengths.
 The flux-driven persistent currents for $W=0.75$ and $W=1.25$ are presented in the left and right columns of Fig.~\ref{fig:6}, respectively, as representative examples.
 The ring size is kept identical to that used in Fig.~\ref{N=40, W=1, disorder average}, and random disorder is introduced in the site potentials.

 Increasing the disorder strength enhances localization in the ring, following the well-known Anderson localization mechanism~\cite{al}.
 Consequently, the persistent current diminishes with increasing disorder, in agreement with earlier studies~\cite{pc1,pc3}.
 As shown in Fig.~\ref{fig:6}, stronger disorder suppresses the peak magnitude of the current.
-For both disorder strengths, we observe that in the less-than-quarter-filled regime (here, $N_\uparrow = N_\downarrow = 7$ for a ring of size $N=40$), the amplitude of the persistent current increases in two cases:

-(i) when $U$ is increased while keeping $V$ fixed, and (ii) when $V$ is increased with $U$ held constant.
+For both disorder strengths, we observe that in the less-than-quarter-filled regime (here, $N_\uparrow = N_\downarrow = 7$ for a ring of size $N=40$), the amplitude of the persistent current increases in two cases: (i) when $U$ is increased while keeping $V$ fixed, and (ii) when $V$ is increased with $U$ held constant.
 This trend is fully consistent with the behavior reported earlier for $W=1$.